Danish-chouhan/project-java.script/MD/18-alert-box.md

 # ALERT BOX
 [JS FILE](../JS/18-alert-box.js)
-> if we have to show our value in pop up then we use alert mode so the pattern is
+> if we have to show our value in pop up then we use alert mode so the pattern to write in input

 ```javascript
 var aa = 16